 Next time someone gives you a universal answer about when to take gummy vitamins, remember they probably don't understand how they're made.

-The best timing isn't just about what's inside the gummy-it's about the matrix composition, the coating chemistry, how old the product is, and the specific manufacturing decisions that went into creating it.
+The best timing isn't just about what's inside—it's about the matrix composition, the coating chemistry, how old the product is, and the specific manufacturing decisions that went into creating it.
 These factors create distinct dissolution profiles that should guide your entire supplementation strategy.

 This is the conversation we should be having in this industry.
 This is the information that actually helps people make better decisions.